MoneyCrush - learn to love your financial life and reach your goals

 When it comes to money, you know you should do certain things.
 However, knowing that you “should” do something isn’t always enough.

 For example, everyone knows that they should save for the future — which could mean anything from saving for a rainy day to building up a hefty retirement fund.
 But how many people actually do so?
-The same can be said of paying off debt, etc.
+The same can be said of getting out of debt, etc.

 It’s not until you really understand WHY you “should” do something on a deep level, or until you have a specific, tangible reason for doing something that you’ll really do it.